 In the 21st century, the association evolved to encompass a growing number and variety of member organisations.
 We have broadened our community aims during the past decade and strengthened our objectives with the benefit of modern technology.

 Our membership comprises more than 100 mental health organisations and individuals.
 Our member organisations support people with mental health issues and their families to lead fulfilling and contributing lives.

 We are pleased to see more engagement from the corporate sector and schools as mental health and wellbeing becomes increasingly recognised as an important part of maintaining a positive and balanced lifestyle.

 2016 - Celebrating 50 years

 WAAMH has achieved a great deal in its advocacy work to date but there is still much work to be done to improve WA's public policy and laws to support the human rights of people with mental illness.
-WAAMH has doubled its mental health training attendance to around 1300 participants a year and continues to broaden its course catalogue to meet growing demand.
-Our mental health promotion work peaked in 2016, influencing and reaching thousands of Western Australians, through Mental Health Week, strategic partnerships, major events and ramping up our online engagement.
+WAAMH has increased its mental health training attendance to around 3,100 participants a year and continues to broaden its course catalogue to meet growing demand.
+Our mental health promotion work peaked in 2017, influencing and reaching thousands of Western Australians through Mental Health Week, strategic partnerships, major conferences and ramping up our online engagement.